sofiabroome/painface-recognition/README.md

 Veterinary Anaesthesia and Analgesia, 2015, 42, 103–114`.

-However, the code can and has been used on the human pain video dataset UNBC-McMaster shoulder pain expression archive database, which is publicly available and described [here](https://ieeexplore.ieee.org/document/5771462).
+However, the code can and has previously been used on the human pain video dataset UNBC-McMaster shoulder pain expression archive database, which is publicly available and described [here](https://ieeexplore.ieee.org/document/5771462).
+Keep in mind that the total duration of the UNBC dataset is only 33 minutes assuming 25fps, and that pre-training on another dataset might be necessary in order to learn pain patterns with longer temporal extent for this one.
+Also, the pain behaviors of humans are arguably easier to catch in single frames since humans are more expressive than animals (more facial muscles, for instance), meaning that a two-stream recurrent network such as the one presented in this paper might not be the most efficient way to train on UNBC.
+I personally did not achieve competitive results on that one using the C-LSTM-2, but it was a few years back.
+If I would run on it today I would make sure to augment the minor pain class, to reduce the class imbalance, for instance, which might help.
+For this, it can perhaps be useful to look at the video buffer builder & resampler `get_sequences_from_frame_df(self, df)` inside `data_handler.py` on the master branch (not on the CVPR19 branch).
+(This paragraph was updated in Dec 2020)

 To train and test the a model on your own data, no matter the species or affective state of interest, the below data format should be adopted.